Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 **Why?**

-All members within class are `public` by default.
+All members within class are `public` by default (and always public in runtime, TS private/protected will "hide" particular class properties/methods only during compile time).
 Don't introduce extra churn to your codebase.
-Also using `public` accessor is not "pure javascript"
+Also using `public` accessor is not "valid/idiomatic javascript"

 ## 2. Don't use `private` accessor within Component class